wp-plugins/wp-symposium/readme.txt

 Put `[symposium-profile]` on any WP page, and put the page URL in the Symposium options.

+* Displays member photo (as set via WordPress)
+* Send Mail to member (if on another member's page)
+* ... many more features to be added to this plugin!

 **NOTIFICATION BAR**

-The notificat bar, if activated, can be placed at the bottom or top of every webpage.
+The notification bar, if activated, can be placed at the bottom or top of every webpage.
 It shows a custom message to the left, and a login/logout link to the right.

 However, when a member is logged in and a new mail arrives, an alert is shown to the right instead of the logout link for a short period of time.
 Optionally, an alert sound (from a list available, defaulting to a subtle chime) is played.

 Simply activate the plugin to use the notification bar.

+* Place at top or bottom of page
+* Change message to left of the bar
+* Shows login/logout link to the right of the bar
+* When logged in alerts show to the right of new mail
+* Plays a sound when alerts show (optional)

 **MAIL**